forrestbao/MLClass/4_SVMs/hw4.md

 # Homework 4: SVMs

-Unless otherwise stated,
+## Important issues

-1. all SVMs are hard margin SVM using a linear dot-product kernel.
+1. all SVMs are hard-margin using a linear dot-product kernel.
+2. do NOT truncate a number on your own.

 ## How to view this in nice PDF
 `pandoc -s hw4.md -o hw4.pdf`

 A precompiled PDF is [here](https://www.dropbox.com/s/fnl8bi849ix64cf/hw4.pdf?dl=0) Weblinks are in pink.

 ## Hand Computation (1pt each)